VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Installing VBFNLO

 \subsubsection{Parallel jobs and optimised grids}

-Owing to the complexity of the calculations involved, some of the processes implemented in \textsc{Vbfnlo} (in particular the spin-2 processes and triboson plus jet processes) require a significant amount of time in order to obtain reasonable results.
+Owing to the complexity of the calculations involved, some of the processes implemented in \textsc{Vbfnlo} (in particular the spin-2, triboson plus jet and QCD-induced diboson plus two jets processes) require a significant amount of time in order to obtain reasonable results.
 There are, however, methods which can be used in order to reduce the necessary run time.

-By using an optimised grid, the number of iterations needed in order to improve the effeciency of the MC integration can be reduced.
-Optimised grids are provided on the \textsc{Vbfnlo} webpage for all processes using standard cuts and parameter settings.
+By using an optimised grid, the number of iterations needed in order to improve the efficiency of the MC integration can be reduced.
+Optimised grids can be easily generated by the user (see Sec.~\ref{sec:general}).
+The optimised grids previously provided on the \textsc{Vbfnlo} webpage are now no longer sustained, as they were tailored for a specific set of kinematic cuts and input parameters.
+Some old grids are still available on the \textsc{Vbfnlo} webpage for all processes using standard cuts and parameter settings.
 The variables used to set the input grid files and number of iterations are described in Sec.~\ref{sec:general}.

 Another method of improving the run time is to run several jobs in parallel and then combine the results.
-In order to do this several input directories need to be set up containing all the necessary {\tt .dat} input files for the process.
+In order to do this, several input directories need to be set up containing all the necessary {\tt .dat} input files for the process.
 The variable {\tt SEED} in {\tt random.dat} (Sec.~\ref{sec:random}) needs to be set to a different integer value in each directory.
 A short example of the results of a parallel run, together with their combination, is provided in the regress directory {\tt regress/100\_Hjj\_parallel}.
 On the \textsc{Vbfnlo} website there is a shell script which can be used to combine the cross sections and histograms from parallel runs.